mmottl/lacaml/README.txt

                    Files in this distribution

-AUTHORS              - Authors of Lacaml.
+Changelog            - History of code changes.

-Changes              - History of code changes.
+COPYRIGHT            - Copyright and authors of Lacaml.

 INSTALL              - Short notes on compiling and installing the library